dmnfarrell/snipgenie/README.md

 snipgenie -r reference.fa -i data_files -t 8 -o results` \
  -f 'QUAL>=40 && INFO/DP>=20 && MQ>40'
 ```

+### Aligners

+You can use one of the following aligners: bwa, subread, bowtie or minimap2.
+These should be present on your system, unless using the Windows version.
+Note that for oxford nanopore reads you should use minimap2 and specify the platform as 'ont'.

 ### Mask file